nais/doc/clusters/migrating-to-gcp.md

 Same mechanism as for on-premise clusters.
 See [GCP clusters][gcp]).

 ### Ingress
-See [GCP clusters][gcp].md).
+See [GCP clusters][gcp]).

 ### ROS and PVK

-The team needs to update their ROS and PVK analysis to migrate to GCP.
-Refer to the ROS and PVK section under [Google Cloud Platform clusters][gcp]).

-The following subsystems are compliant and do not need to be analysed by teams, below is the ROS analysis for thoes:
+The following subsystems are compliant and do not need to be analysed by teams:

 * [GCP Lagring av data (Buckets og Postgres)](https://apps.powerapps.com/play/f8517640-ea01-46e2-9c09-be6b05013566?ID=219)
 * [GCP Tilgangskontrolloppsett](https://apps.powerapps.com/play/f8517640-ea01-46e2-9c09-be6b05013566?ID=218)